tfle/personal-website/index.md

 I run [coding and robotics classes](/classes) in Sydney where I help primary and secondary school students develop their problem-solving capability, communication skills and programming ability.
 {: .fs-6 .fw-300 }

-When I'm not collecting degrees, or teaching in the classroom, I like to keep busy with [unimportant nonsense]() in the company of friends and family.
+When I'm not collecting degrees, or teaching in the classroom, I like to keep busy with [unimportant nonsense]().
 {: .fs-6 .fw-300 }

 [Connect on LinkedIn](https://www.linkedin.com/in/tonyfle){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2}